Skip to Main Content

 That's why I recommend using Credo Reference for background research.
 If you're unfamiliar with an aspect of your topic, then reading a short article about it is a preliminary step.

-Another excellent database to use is JSTOR.
-The above video shows you how to search it.
+The above video shows you how to search the database Gale eBooks.

 Websites